Pull request workflow¶

 GIT_EDITORenvironment variable or the

-core.editorsetting in your Git config) to let you write a commit log.
+core.editorsetting in your Git configuration) to let you write a commit log.
 You can use

 git commit -m "Cool commit log"to write the log directly.